Skip to content

 == Dedicated gateway example

-An example of a `Gateway` resource, `fin-gateway`:
+The following example shows a dedicated `Gateway` resource, `fin-gateway`:

 .Example dedicated `Gateway` resource